Tulane Green Wave baseball: Rick Jones era (1994–2014)

 In 2006, the Tulane baseball team returned to New Orleans after spending the fall semester at Texas Tech University in Lubbock, Texas, due to the effects of Hurricane Katrina.
 With the renovation of Turchin Stadium delayed, the Green Wave were forced to play home games at nearby Zephyr Field for 2 seasons.
 Despite the distractions and disruptions of their day-to-day lives, the Green Wave finished the regular season 39–17, in third place in C-USA with a 15–9 conference record.
 Tulane lost to Ole Miss in the NCAA Regionals to end the season.

 The university's Renewal Plan called for the suspension of some of its sports, and Tulane Athletics did not return to a full 16 teams until the 2011–12 school year.

 Prior to the 2007 season the Green Wave was recognized by Baseball America as one of the top college baseball programs in the country since the NCAA expanded its tournament from 48 to 64 teams.
 The ratings were formulated by evaluating a program's national impact, overall competitiveness, fans and facilities, and academics.
 The Wave received an "A" rating, one of only 16 teams so designated.

 The 2007 season saw the long-term effects of Hurricane Katrina finally wear on the team.
 With construction underway on the new Turchin Stadium, the Wave played a second straight season at Zephyr Field.
 A solid 28–11 start to the season (including a sweep of in-state rival LSU) was followed by a 6–15 limp to the finish line.
 The Green Wave failed to garner an NCAA bid for the first time since 1997.

 In 2010, the NCAA named Tulane the 17th winningest team of the 2000s in terms of winning percentage and 16th by overall wins.

 Due to health concerns in his 21st season as head coach, Rick Jones stepped down temporarily, handing over control of the 2014 team to recruiting coordinator and hitting coach Jake Gautreau.
 He was replaced by David Pierce.
 Jones finished with an overall record of 726–401–2 (.644) during his tenure as head coach for the Green Wave.

 David Pierce era (2015–2016)

 In his first year at Tulane in 2015, David Pierce brought the Green Wave back to postseason play for the first time since 2008.
 In 2016, he improved on that and Tulane won the American Athletic Conference championship.
 On June 29, 2016, Pierce left the Green Wave baseball program for the Texas Longhorns.
+He was only the third coach to lead Tulane to an NCAA appearance.